EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 So, this means that **we need a Systemd service for every EL+CL combination**.

-For stoping a client, use the Systemctl stop directive, for instance:
+For stopping a client, use the Systemctl stop directive, for instance:

 .. prompt:: bash $